19hours/sg-statutes/Acts/Building and Construction Industry Security of Payment Act.md

 “adjudication response” means a response to an adjudication application lodged by a respondent under section 15(1);

-“adjudicator” means a person appointed under this Act to determine a payment claim dispute that has been referred for adjudication, and includes a review adjudicator or a panel of review adjudicators appointed under section 18(5)(b);
+“adjudicator” means a person appointed under this Act to determine a payment claim dispute that has been referred for adjudication, and includes —

+(a) a replacement adjudicator appointed under section 14A(3);

+(b) a review adjudicator or a panel of review adjudicators appointed under section 18(5)(b); and

+(c) a replacement review adjudicator or a replacement member of a panel of review adjudicators appointed under section 18A(3);

+[Act 47 of 2018 wef 15/12/2019]

 “authorised nominating body” means a person authorised under section 28(1);